 You need to keep your landing page relevant with your ad’s copy and offer the users exactly what they are searching for.

-Monitor your organic traffic closely because it might help you detect stronger keywords as well as weak ones.
+Monitor your organic traffic closely because it might help you detect stronger and weak keywords.
 You can use the data to create more relevant texts for your ads, create better-targeted ad groups, and a more pleasant landing page experience.